larmic/workshop-testcontainers-example/readme.md

 ## Challenge

 Write an application with integrated tests to the database and SAP.
-Additionally there should be a happy path system test.
+Additionally there should be a happy path system integration test.

 ## Solution